Calcium in biology

 Plasma calcium levels in mammals are tightly regulated, with bone acting as the major mineral storage site.
 Calcium ions, Ca2+, are released from bone into the bloodstream under controlled conditions.
 Calcium is transported through the bloodstream as dissolved ions or bound to proteins such as serum albumin.
 Parathyroid hormone secreted by the parathyroid gland regulates the resorption of Ca2+ from bone, reabsorption in the kidney back into circulation, and increases in the activation of vitamin D3 to calcitriol.
 Calcitriol, the active form of vitamin D3, promotes absorption of calcium from the intestines and bones.
-Calcitonin secreted from the parafollicular cells of the thyroid gland also affects calcium levels by opposing parathyroid hormone; however, its physiological significance in humans is dubious.
+Calcitriol also plays a key role in upregulating levels of intracellular calcium, and high levels of this ion appear to be protective against cancers of the breast and prostate.
+The suppression of calcitriol by excessive dietary calcium is believed to be the major mechanism for the potential link between dairy and cancer.
+However, the vitamin D present in many dairy products may help compensate for this deleterious effect of high-calcium diets by increasing serum calcitriol levels.
+Calcitonin secreted from the parafollicular cells of the thyroid gland also affects calcium levels by opposing parathyroid hormone; however, its physiological significance in humans is in dispute.

 Intracellular calcium is stored in organelles which repetitively release and then reaccumulate Ca2+ ions in response to specific cellular events: storage sites include mitochondria and the endoplasmic reticulum.

-Characteristic concentrations of calcium in model organisms are: in E. coli 3mM (bound), 100nM (free), in budding yeast 2mM (bound), in mammalian cell 10-100nM (free) and in blood plasma 2mM.
+Characteristic concentrations of calcium in model organisms are: in E. coli 3 mM (bound), 100 nM (free), in budding yeast 2 mM (bound), in mammalian cell 10–100 nM (free) and in blood plasma 2 mM.

 Humans

-In 2020, calcium was the 204th most commonly prescribed medication in the United States, with more than 2million prescriptions.
+In 2022, it was the 277th most commonly prescribed medication in the United States, with more than 700,000 prescriptions.